Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Vata Golden Milk: Warming and Grounding

-Vata types benefit from extra warmth and nourishment in their golden milk.
+Vata types benefit from extra warmth and nourishment.

 Recipe adjustments: